rohith2481/rohith2481/README.md

 - 👋 Hi, I’m Rohith
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning KCT Automobile engineer
+- 🌱 I’m currently learning in KCT <Automobile engineer>
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me rohithpalani024@gmail.com